-Clinical Dental Hygiene I - Lab Prerequisites: DHY 101, DHY 120
+DHY 130 Clinical Dental Hygiene I - Lab

 The delivery of comprehensive care is accomplished through adherence to the process of care: assessment of patient needs, formulation of a dental hygiene diagnosis, planning for the prevention and treatment of oral disease, implementation of various dental hygiene interventions (services) and evaluation of both the patient and practitioner efforts and oral health outcomes.
 Clinical dental hygiene focuses on developing the cognitive, affective and psychomotor skills necessary for the delivery of preventive, educational and therapeutic services to the public.
 Clinical practice is provided in collaboration with the clinical dental hygiene faculty through an assessment of patient needs, planning for treatment and disease control.
-Treatment includes implementation of various clinical dental hygiene services and an evaluation of treatment effectiveness based on the patient/clinic and practitioners efforts.
+Treatment includes implementation of various clinical dental hygiene services and an evaluation of treatment effectiveness based on the patient and practitioners efforts.
 Sequential courses are designed to increase the student's speed and ability.
 Assessment of student progress in attaining program and clinical competency is ongoing.

-DHY 131 2 C/30 CH Clinical Dental Hygiene II - Lecture
+DHY 131 2 C/30 CH

-Coreauisite: DHY 132
+Clinical Dental Hygiene II - Lecture Prerequisites: DHY 129, DHY 130

 Clinical dental hygiene is that portion of the dental hygiene curriculum focused on developing the cognitive, affective and psychomotor skills necessary for delivery of preventive, educational and therapeutic services to the public.
-The course will prepare the dental hygiene student with cognitive, psychomotor and affective skills for entry into clinical dental hygiene practice.
-Also this course will expose the student to all of the selected services and skills performed by the dental hygienist.
-Clinical Dental Hygiene Lecture II will introduce additional topics to enhance the student's ability to provide comprehensive dental hygiene services to clients.
+This course will expose the student to additional selected services and skills to enhance the students ability to provide comprehensive dental hygiene services.